List of UEFA club competition winners: By club

-Real Madrid holds the record for the most titles overall with 24, followed by Milan's 17 titles.
-Spanish teams hold the record for the most wins in each of the three main UEFA club competitions: Real Madrid, with 14 European Cup/UEFA Champions League titles; Sevilla, with 6 UEFA Cup/UEFA Europa League titles; and Barcelona, with 4 Cup Winners' Cup titles.
-Milan share the most Super Cup wins (5) with Barcelona and Real Madrid, and the most Intercontinental Cup wins (3) with Real Madrid.
+Real Madrid holds the record for the most titles overall with 26, followed by Milan's 17 titles.
+Spanish teams hold the record for the most wins in the three out of four main UEFA club competitions: Real Madrid, with 15 European Cup/UEFA Champions League titles; Sevilla, with 7 UEFA Cup/UEFA Europa League titles; and Barcelona, with 4 Cup Winners' Cup titles.
+Real Madrid have the most Super Cup wins (6), and also share the most Intercontinental Cup wins (3) with Milan.
 German clubs Hamburger SV, Schalke 04 and VfB Stuttgart, and Spanish club Villarreal are the record holders in the UEFA Intertoto Cup (two titles each).

-Before the Europa Conference League was established in 2021–22, Juventus, Ajax, Bayern Munich, Chelsea, and Manchester United were the only teams to win all of UEFA's three main club competitions (European Cup/UEFA Champions League, Cup Winners' Cup, UEFA Cup/UEFA Europa League).
+Before the Conference League was established in 2021–22, Juventus, Ajax, Bayern Munich, Chelsea, and Manchester United were the only teams to win all of UEFA's three main club competitions (European Cup/UEFA Champions League, Cup Winners' Cup, UEFA Cup/UEFA Europa League).
 Juventus additionally won the Super Cup, the Intertoto Cup and the Intercontinental Cup, making it the only team to win six different UEFA competitions.
+Upon winning the Conference League in 2025, Chelsea became the first club to win all four main UEFA club competitions.

-The following table lists all the clubs that have won at least one UEFA club competition, and is updated as of the 2022 UEFA Super Cup played on 10 August 2022 (in chronological order).
+The following table lists all the clubs that have won at least one UEFA club competition, and is updated as of the 2025 UEFA Super Cup played on 13 August 2025.